ChrisTimperley/Wallace.jl/tutorials/max_ones.md

 To begin with, we need to specify the type of the object that we wish our specification to describe.
-In this case, we'll be using our specification to describe a *simple evolutionary algorithm* to, so we prepend the `algorithm/simple_evolutionary_algorithm` type to the front of our description.
+In this case, we'll be using our specification to describe a *simple evolutionary algorithm* to, so we prepend the `algorithm/simple_evolutionary_algorithm` type to the front of our description in order to let Wallace know how we want the object to be built.

 ```python
 algorithm/simple_evolutionary_algorithm {